Are Tonkinese Cats Good with Kids?

 Tonkineses can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese has specific care needs shaped by its genetics and build.
 The Tonkinese cat's appeal extends well beyond aesthetics — their high-energy temperament creates a household dynamic quite different from more sedentary breeds.

 Age-Appropriate Interactions

 The Tonkinese cat's appeal extends well beyond aesthetics — their high-energy temperament creates a household dynamic quite different from more sedentary breeds.
-Tonkineses with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Tonkinese do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 Teaching Children